Joeldobbinsdesigns/experienceTracker/README.md

 # Experience Tracker

-Track months and years of a certain event, like LinkedIn, anywhere in your own site
+Track months and years of a certain event, just like how LinkedIn does, anywhere in your own site

 Example 1:
 "Hello!
 I have **7 years and 6 months** industry experience..."